somhi/PCXT_DeMiSTify/sidi/README.md

 ### MiST firmware

-Compile the latest firmware from [mist-devel](https://github.com/mist-devel/mist-firmware) if the available binary has been built before 09/03/23.
+Compile the latest firmware from [mist-devel](https://github.com/mist-devel/mist-firmware) if the available binary has been built before 24/03/23.

 ### STATUS

-* **IDE HD image can now be used in MiST ports**.
-Just add an image file named **PCXT.HD0** at the root of the SD card.
-Not all geometries are accepted.
-It should work with PCem standard geometries.

-* UART port needs to be used to load floppy images through the serdrive app using a USB Serial cable.
-Press ALT key during XT-IDE boot process to anable the IDE COM detection.

-* ADLIB sound not implemented due to lack of BRAM in this board.

-* C/MS Game Blaster sound not implemented (with it enabled there was hungs during BIOS load)
+* Check file defs.v to verify and check disabled options.

-* Credits screen not implemented due to lack of BRAM in this board.
-F11 pauses the core.
-If you press it, remember to press it again to continue the core execution.
+* Credits screen not implemented due to lack of BRAM.
+F11 pauses the core (if you press it, remember to press it again to continue the core execution)
 * CGA 32 kB implemented.
-Some Tandy games are now playable like Prince of Persia, Cool Crocks and Sierra's Manhunter.
+Some Tandy games are playable like Prince of Persia, Cool Crocks and Sierra's Manhunter.

 ### Compile the project in Quartus: